Principal investigator

 Linus Andersson

 Linus worked as an amanuensis in the area of microwave engineering for quantum computing applications.
 He did his B.Sc. in Electrical Engineering and is currently pursuing the master’s program Wireless, Photonics, and Space at Chalmers.
-Currently, he is doing his master’s thesis with us.
-In his free time, he enjoys track and field, hiking, and playing guitar.
+Currently, he is working as a PhD student within a WALP project developing infrared filters using High-Energy Radiation Drain (HERD) technology and evaluating their impact on superconducting qubits and developing TWPAs.
+He likes running and cycling.

 Previous members